Immunodeficiency (Weak Immune System Due to Hereditary Diseases, Primary Immunodeficiency) in cats

 Prevention

-A balanced diet that contains all necessary nutrients is also crucial to strengthen the immune system.
+A balanced diet containing all necessary nutrients is also crucial to strengthen the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body..
 Cats should receive high-quality, protein-rich food specifically tailored to their needs.
-Additionally, it is advisable to regularly deworm and vaccinate the cat to protect it from further infections.
+Additionally, it is advisable to deworm and vaccinate the cat regularly to protect it from further infections.

-Contact with other animals should be limited, if possible, to reduce the risk of contracting diseases.
+Contact with other animals should be limited when possible to reduce the risk of contracting diseases.
 If the cat has outdoor access, this should be supervised to avoid contact with stray or sick animals.
-In some cases, nutritional supplements or immunomodulators, in consultation with the veterinarian, can be helpful to further support the immune system.
+In some cases, dietary supplements or immunomodulatorsImmunomodulators are substances that affect the immune system by increasing or decreasing its activity.
+They are used in dogs and cats to treat autoimmune diseases, allergies, or as cancer therapy. may be helpful in consultation with the veterinarian to additionally support the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Outlook on current research